CoolJayfather/pyDemonlistAPI/README.md

 Also, you can get all records of player, or records in specific category, use this:
 ```
-print(player.records(levelType='basic') # levelType here is records category, if you want get ALL records do not write this value
+print(player.records(records_type='basic') # levelType here is records category, if you want get ALL records do not write this value
 ```
 All level types:
-> 'main', 'basic', 'extended', 'beyond', 'verified', 'progress'
+> 'all', 'main', 'basic', 'extended', 'beyond', 'verified', 'progress'

 ### Country class
 With this class you also can get some values, but for start you need to import it: